 The difference between Montessori and Waldorf

-The major difference in the Montessori and Steiner methods is that Montessori education is child-centered, while Steiner education is teacher-centered.
+The major difference between the Montessori and Steiner methods is that Montessori education is child-centered, while Steiner education is teacher-centered.
 Montessori classrooms consist of children of mixed ages.

 This is so children can learn from and teach each other.
 Waldorf schools follow a typical grade structure and the teacher plays a more central role in the classroom.